-I know my way around a dermatology office… With two melanomas and forty-nine basal cell carcinomas removed from my body, I feel like I should be able to hang a shingle over my gym door and offer skin cancer checks on the side.
+I know my way around a dermatology office… With two melanomas and fifty basal cell carcinomas removed from my body, I feel like I should be able to hang a shingle over my gym door and offer skin cancer checks on the side.

 I have to admit that I am very aware of any exposed skin on my clients, and if I notice anything odd or different, I start in with a litany of questions.
 “What’s that on your leg?
 Have you noticed it before?
 How long has it been there?
 Do you mind if I take a closer look?”
 And more than once, a client has left our session with orders from Dr. Deb to see a dermatologist.